rancher/rancher.github.io/rancher/rancher-services/internal-dns-service/index.md

 ---

-## Internal DNS Service
+## Rancher Internal DNS Service

-Within Rancher, we have an internal DNS service that allows all services within one [environment]({{site.baseurl}}/rancher/configuration/environments) to resolve to any other in the environment.
+Within Rancher, we have our own internal DNS service that allows all services within one [cattle environment]({{site.baseurl}}/rancher/configuration/environments) to resolve to any other in the environment.

 All services in the environment are resolvable by `<service_name>` and there is no linking required between the services.
 For any services that are in a different stack, you'd resolve by `<service_name>.<stack_name>` instead of just `<service_name>`.
 If you would like to resolve a service by a different name, you could set a link so that the service could be resolvable by the service alias.

-Any container in a service will get configured with DNS in `/etc/resolv.conf`.
-Rancher maintains three DNS namespaces.

-* Rancher - `rancher.internal`
-* Stack - `stack_name.rancher.internal`
-* Service - `service_name.stack_name.rancher.internal`

 ### Setting Service Alias via linking